Marketing, Manufacturing, Packaging & Labelling, Advertising

 - to regularly perform audit of the pharmacovigilance system, record the main findings of the audit in the pharmacovigilance system master file and ensure that basing on the audit findings an appropriate corrective action plan is prepared and implemented;

-- to record all serious and non-serious suspected adverse drug reactions observed in any of the EEA Member States or in third countries;
+- to record all serious and non-serious suspected adverse medicinal product reactions observed in any of the EEA Member States or in third countries;

-- to submit the reports (serious reactions no later than 15 days after receiving the information; non-serious reactions – no later than 90 days after receiving the information) to the EU database of adverse drug reaction reports (hereinafter Eudravigilance database);
+- to submit the reports (serious reactions no later than 15 days after receiving the information; non-serious reactions – no later than 90 days after receiving the information) to the EU database of adverse medicinal product reaction reports (herein after Eudravigilance database);

-- to ensure the availability of adverse drug reactions in the Eudravigilance database;
+- to ensure the availability of adverse medicinal product reactions in the Eudravigilance database;

-- to accept and review reports from the SAM, HCPs, pharmacists, including reports sent by a parallel importer and parallel distributor of medicinal products, and patients regarding suspected adverse drug reactions;
+- to accept and review reports from the SAM, HCPs, pharmacists, including reports sent by a parallel importer and parallel distributor of medicinal products, and patients regarding suspected adverse medicinal product reactions;

-- to establish written procedures in order to obtain accurate and verifiable data for the scientific evaluation of suspected adverse drug reaction reports, as well as additional information relating to a suspected adverse drug reaction report;
+- to establish written procedures in order to obtain accurate and verifiable data for the scientific evaluation of suspected adverse medicinal product reaction reports, as well as additional information relating to a suspected adverse medicinal product reaction report;

-- to collaborate with the EMA and the competent authorities of the EEA Member States in the detection of duplicates of suspected adverse drug reaction reports;
+- to collaborate with the EMA and the competent authorities of the EEA Member States in the detection of duplicates of suspected adverse medicinal product reaction reports;

 - to submit periodic safety update reports (PSUR);